nashe01/chefgordon/README.md

 1. **Main Menu Options** - Users can select from 13 different services
 2. **Conversational Flow** - The bot maintains context and guides users through multi-step processes
-3. **Personalised Responses** - Each user's session is tracked for personalised assistance
+3. **Personalized Responses** - Each user's session is tracked for personalized assistance

 ### Example Interactions